poloclub/wizmap/README.md

 npm run dev
 ```

-Navigate to localhost:3000.
+Navigate to [localhost:3000](https://localhost:3000).
 You should see WizMap running in your browser :)

-### Use My Dataset
+## Use My Dataset

-To use WizMap with your dataset, you can check out this [notebook](./example/acl-abstracts.ipynb) to see how to create three JSON files to set up WizMap.
-These three JSON files contain pre-computed embedding summaries, embedding distributions, and original embedding data in a streamable format.
+To use WizMap with your dataset, you can check out this [notebook](./example/acl-abstracts.ipynb) to see how to easily call two functions provided by the `wizmap` library to create two JSON files and set up WizMap.
+These two JSON files contain pre-computed embedding summaries & distributions and the original embedding data.

+After generating the JSON files, you have two options to use WizMap.

+1. **Browser**: You can click the folder icon on the bottom right of the [WizMap demo](https://poloclub.github.io/wizmap/) and enter the URLs to the JSON files in the pop-up window.
+2. **Notebook**: If you are familiar with computational notebooks (e.g., Jupyter Notebook, VSCode Notebook, Colab), you can directly use WizMap in your favorite notebook platform with `wizmap.visualize()`.

 ## Credits